Skip to driving guidance

 The Drugwipe / Oral Fluid Test

-Police typically use an oral fluid screening device (such as the Dräger DrugTest 5000 or the Cozart RapiScan) to test for drugs at the roadside.
-This involves a swab taken from the inside of your mouth.
-As a CBPM patient prescribed THC-containing medicine, you should expect to test positive for cannabis even if you have not consumed that day — THC is detectable in oral fluid for up to 24 hours after use, and sometimes longer.
+Police usually use an oral fluid screening device (such as the Dräger DrugTest 5000 or the Cozart RapiScan) to test for drugs at the roadside.
+This means a swab is taken from the inside of your mouth.
+If you are prescribed THC-containing medicine, you should expect to test positive for cannabis, even if you did not use it that day.
+THC can show up in oral fluid for up to 24 hours after use, and sometimes longer.

 A positive roadside result is not a conviction

-Critically: refusing a sample does not protect you.
-If you refuse, you cannot benefit from the statutory medical defence.
-Courts have consistently held that refusal removes the ability to argue medical necessity.
+This matters: refusing a sample does not protect you.
+If you refuse, you cannot use the medical defence.
+Courts have said again and again that refusal removes the ability to argue medical need.

-The law recognises that some people are medically unable to provide a sample — not merely unwilling.
-Examples include a formally diagnosed severe needle phobia, an inability to provide sufficient oral fluid due to medication side effects, or a serious medical condition.
-If this applies to you, state this clearly and calmly to the officer: "I am medically unable to provide this sample due to [condition].
-I am not refusing."
-The officer should record this.
-You should follow up with medical evidence as soon as possible.
-Always discuss this scenario with your prescriber in advance if you believe it may apply to you.
+The law accepts that some people are medically unable to give a sample, not just unwilling.
+Examples include a diagnosed severe needle phobia, being unable to give enough oral fluid because of medication side effects, or a serious medical condition.
+If this applies to you, say so clearly and calmly to the officer: “I am medically unable to give this sample because of [condition].
+I am not refusing.”
+The officer should write this down.
+Follow up with medical evidence as soon as you can.
+Talk to your prescriber in advance if you think this may apply to you.

 At the station: the evidential blood sample

-If arrested, you will be asked to provide a blood sample at the police station.
-This is taken by a medical professional.
-The sample is divided — one part is sent for laboratory analysis, and one part is offered to you.
-Always accept your split sample.
-This allows your legal team to have the sample independently analysed, which can be important to your defence.
-Again, do not refuse to provide this sample without a documented medical reason.
+If you are arrested, you will be asked to give a blood sample at the police station.
+A medical professional takes it.
+The sample is split into two.
+One part is sent to a lab for testing, and one part is offered to you.
+Always accept your part of the sample.
+This lets your legal team have it tested on their own, which can be important for your defence.
+Again, do not refuse to give this sample without a documented medical reason.

 Always request the duty solicitor at the police station before answering any questions.
 Access our legal support resources for further guidance and specialist solicitor contacts.